MarcoReece/MarcoReece/README.md

 - 👋 Hi, I’m @MarcoReece
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning C# and Typescript.
-- 📫 How to reach me, is on Mars.
+- 📫 How to reach me, on Mars.

 <!---
 MarcoReece/MarcoReece is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.